 Market changes are managed under a moderately conservative risk profile.
-HCTF has engaged the services of TD Waterhouse, Private Client Services to manage the portfolio of assets it holds in short term investments.
-Short term fluctuations in the value of this portfolio are to be expected, as demonstrated by investment income being \$1,617,347 in 2019 compared to \$587,824 in 2018.
+HCTF has engaged the services of TD Waterhouse, Private Client Services and Genus Capital Management to manage the portfolio of assets it holds in short term investments.
+Short term fluctuations in the value of this portfolio are to be expected, as demonstrated by a net investment loss \$120,975 in 2020 compared to investment income of \$1,617,347 in 2019.